EtaySchur/lodash-dep/README.md

-# Legacy Node.js App with Deprecated Express and Lodash Methods
+# Node.js App with Express and Lodash

-This is a **purposefully legacy** Node.js application that demonstrates deprecated and removed methods from Express 4.17.x and Lodash 3.10.0.
-This project is designed for educational purposes to understand what methods were deprecated and why.
+This is a Node.js application that demonstrates various methods from Express 4.17.x and Lodash 3.10.0.

-## ⚠️ WARNING

-This application uses **deprecated and removed methods** on purpose.
-Do not use this code in production or as a reference for modern development.
-This is purely for educational purposes to understand legacy code patterns.

 ## Prerequisites

-- **Node.js**: Version 12.x (oldest version that supports Express 4.17.x)
+- **Node.js**: Version 12.x or higher
 - **npm**: Version 6.x or higher

 ## Installation